Stiga Genesis M

 While it provides less spin in serves, it’s very spiny when looping.
 It’s less predictable than H3N but much more predictable than tensors.
 This can lead to occasional point losses, which I don’t experience with H3N.

 Despite requiring less effort to play, I still need to use hip rotation and forward arm motion to make it work.
-I’m currently using it on my backhand with a flexible blade, the Stiga Maplewood NCT V. This combination gives me extra power without sacrificing control.
+I’m currently using it on my backhand with a flexible blade, the Stiga Maplewood Nct V. This combination gives me extra power without sacrificing control.
 However, it feels more uncontrollable and bouncy on carbon blades.

 Overall, it’s a great option for counter looping.
 Players who struggle with consistency using tensor rubbers should consider it for their forehand or backhand.